pegros/PEG_LIST/help/sfpegMergeUtl.md

     * The **NPERM** prefix may be used instead of **PERM** to check the opposite (user has not the permission)
 * **VFP.pageName** to get the full URL of a VF page, i.e. including the security token
     * This is required when the target page has CSRF protection activated
+* **DMN.siteName** to get the root URL of a Site from its name (or at least one of the possible ones)
+    * This may be useful to redirect to another site when in Guest mode; Network switching (see below) indeed does not work in such a case.

 As an example, the following configuration of a **[sfpegActionBarCmp](/help/sfpegListCmp.md)** component leverages multiple tokens.